Frederick Daniel Parslow: Details

-Smith was about to obey the order when his wireless operator received a signal from a Royal Navy destroyer to hold on as long as possible.
+Parslow was about to obey the order when his wireless operator received a signal from a Royal Navy destroyer to hold on as long as possible.
 Anglo-Californian got under way again, so U-39 opened a heavy fire, concentrated on the transport ship's bridge, and doing great damage.
 Captain Parslow remained on the bridge throughout the attack, entirely without protection and was killed when the bridge was wrecked.

 Parslow's son, also Frederick Parslow, was the Chief Officer and took command on the death of his father.
 He held out until two destroyers arrived to drive the submarine away.
 Anglo-Californian suffered 20 casualties, but most of the cargo of nearly a thousand military horses was saved.
 The younger Parslow was commissioned as a Sub-Lieutenant in the Royal Naval Reserve, and was awarded the Distinguished Service Cross.

 As a merchant officer, Parslow was not eligible for the VC in 1915.
 However, later the Royal Navy posthumously commissioned Parslow as a Lieutenant in the Royal Naval Reserve, and in May 1919 he was posthumously awarded the VC.

 Parslow lived in Balls Pond Road, Islington.
 On 4 July 2015 the London Borough of Islington commemorated the centenary of Parslow's action and death by installing an inscribed memorial paving stone next to Islington Green War Memorial.